Desmarella moniliformis

-Desmarella moniliformis is a species of choanoflagellata belonging to the family Codonosigidae.
+Desmarella moniliformis is a species of colonial choanoflagellate belonging to the family Codonosigidae.

-The species is found in the northern parts of the Atlantic and north eastern parts of the Pacific near the United Kingdom, Belgium, and Sweden.
+The species is found in the northern parts of the Atlantic and northeastern parts of the Pacific near the United Kingdom, Belgium, and Sweden.

-The morphology and structure of D. moniliformis consist of ribbon like row that is slightly curved that contains around 2 to 20 cells with an average of 8 cells per colony.

-Cells of D. moniliformis have a typical ovoid form.
-The average body length is 7.3 µm (micrometers) and a width of 5.7 µm.
+The morphology and structure of D. moniliformis colonies consist of a single, slightly curved ribbon-like row composed of around 2 to 20 cells; with an average of 8 cells per colony.
+Cells have a typical ovoid form; the average body size is 7.3 μm in length and 5.7 μm in width.

-Desmarella moniliformis feeds on primarily bacteria and some algae.
-The prey specifically bacteria gets trapped in the funnel shaped collar of the tentacles then it's later transported toward a pseudopodium for ingestion.

-D. moniliformis is a protist which is a type of eukaryotic Flagellate organism which are members of Choanoflagellate, and furthermore in category with Heterotrophic Nanoflagellates (HNFs) as they are flagellates that function as consumers in the aquatic food web.

-D. moniliformis plays an essential role as mineral recyclers in the microbial food web breaking down organic material which is bacteria and algae.
+D. moniliformis primarily feeds on bacteria and certain algae, acting to break down organic material and recycle minerals in the microbial food web.